 Agencies also differ in how they investigate their cases.
-Investigations are assigned to balance quality and efficiency and avoid insufficient evidence, which causes delay while supplemental evidence is gathered.
-Most commonly, agencies investigate their cases using their own staff, including inspectors, sworn and unsworn investigators, investigator assistants, or analysts.
-Certain kinds of cases are required to be referred to the Department of Consumer Affairs Division of Investigation for investigation consistent with Complaint Prioritization Guidelines developed pursuant to Business and Professions Code section 328.
-Medical Board cases are excluded from the requirements of section 328.
+Most commonly, agencies investigate using their own staff, including inspectors, sworn and unsworn investigators, investigator assistants, or analysts.
+Certain kinds of cases must be referred to the Department of Consumer Affairs Division of Investigation, consistent with Complaint Prioritization Guidelines developed pursuant to Business and Professions Code section 328.
+The Medical Board and the Board of Podiatry prioritize their complaints under Business and Professions Code section 2220.05 and are excluded from the requirements of section 328.
 All agencies strive to investigate complaints efficiently and rely on the Attorney General's staff for counsel, as needed.